THE RESPIRATORY SYSTEM

 - Filter air by removing particulate matter

-- Generate cough reflex
+- Generate the cough reflex

-LUNGS
+THE LUNGS

-Lungs are two cone-shaped lobes in the thoracic cavity.
+The lungs are two cone-shaped lobes in the thoracic cavity.
 The left lung has a cardiac notch and is smaller; the right lung is thicker, broader, and shorter.
 Each lung is enclosed in a pleural membrane (parietal and visceral pleura) with pleural fluid in between.

-Parts of Lungs
+Parts of the Lungs

-- Base: Concave, semilunar, associated with diaphragm
+- Base: Concave, semilunar, associated with the diaphragm

 - Costal Surface: Convex, associated with ribs and intercostal muscles

-Functions of Lungs
+Functions of the Lungs

 - Filter small blood clots formed in veins